 The latest study on Roopkund

 In recent years, several scientific studies have been conducted to unravel the mystery of Roopkund.
-In 2019, a team of international researchers, led by scientists from the University of Delhi, conducted a comprehensive study on the skeletons found at Roopkund.
+In 2019, a team of international researchers, led by scientists from the University of Delhi, conducted a comprehensive study.
+They found the skeletons at Roopkund lake.

 The researchers conducted a DNA analysis of the skeletons and found that they belonged to different groups of people who lived in different periods.
 The analysis revealed that the majority of the skeletons were of South Asians, while a few were of people from Greece and the Mediterranean.

 The researchers also used radiocarbon dating to determine the age of the skeletons.
-They found that the skeletons were from two distinct periods – one from the 9th century AD and the other from the 19th century AD.
+They found that the skeletons were from two distinct periods.
+The first batch is from the 9th century AD and the other is from the 19th century AD.
 This suggested that the mass death at Roopkund occurred in two separate incidents, separated by several centuries.

 Best Time to Visit:

-The best time to visit Roopkund Trek is when the weather is at its most pleasant and the trails are in their best condition.
-During this time, the air is crisp, the skies are clear, and the mountain views are spectacular.
+The best time to visit Roopkund Trek is from mid-April to June and Sept to mid-Nov.
+During this time, the weather is at its most pleasant and the trails are in their best condition.

 Alternative Treks to Roopkund trek:

 So, what are you waiting for?
-Unveil the mystery of Roopkund Trek – Skeleton lake and embark on an unforgettable journey!
+BOOK NOW – Unveil the mystery of Roopkund Trek – Skeleton lake and embark on an unforgettable journey!